xianellelabayog-commits/filipino-cookbook-api-labayog/README.md

 # License

-This project was developed for educational purposes as part of the API Development Laboratory Activity using the Slim Framework.
+This project was developed for educational purposes as part of the REST API Development Laboratory Activity using the Slim Framework.